microsoft/qsharp-language/Specifications/QIR/Quantum-IR-Specification.md

 ### Memory Management

-The quantum runtime is not expected to provide garbage collection.
+The quantum runtime is not required to provide garbage collection.
 Rather, the compiler should generate code that generates proper allocation for values on the stack or heap, and ensure that values are properly unreferenced when they go out of scope.